spinningideas/client-store/README.md

 # client-store

-A simple client-side data storage library implemented using localStorage or sessionStorage. clientStore provides a set of functions to store structured data like a database containing tables and supporting queries and standard CRUD operations for data.
+A simple data storage library that works in both browser and Node.js environments.
+In browsers, it uses localStorage or sessionStorage, while in Node.js it provides a compatible in-memory implementation. clientStore provides a set of functions to store structured data like a database containing tables and supporting queries and standard CRUD operations for data.
 It provides basic insert/update/delete/query capabilities with no dependencies.
-The structured data is stored as serialized JSON in localStorage or sessionStorage.
+The structured data is stored as serialized JSON in the selected storage engine.

 - Inspired by localStorageDB by Kailash Nadh (https://github.com/knadh/localStorageDB) but updated to modern JavaScript standards and TypeScript support.